 5. Tiffany & Co

-The heralded watchmakers Rolex created the Rolex Award for Enterprise.
+The heralded watchmaker Rolex created the Rolex Award for Enterprise.
 This awards a large cash prize to entrepreneurs between the ages of 18 and 30 for projects that have brought about a positive environmental change.
 This approach sees the company aim to take real steps towards improving the sustainability of their industry as well as the planet as a whole.

 7. Mara Hoffman

 Mara Hoffman emphasises the use of sustainable materials at every opportunity.
-They utilise regenerated nylon fibre made from waste, polyester fibre made from recycled plastic, hemp, organic cotton, linen, ethical alpaca wool, and fibrous plant-based materials all alongside sustainable means for shipping, packaging, and branding.
+They utilise regenerated nylon fibre made from waste, polyester fibre made from recycled plastic, hemp, organic cotton, linen, ethical alpaca wool, and fibrous plant-based materials, all alongside sustainable means for shipping, packaging, and branding.

 In a truly innovative move, Everlane offers consumers the opportunity to meet the makers of their clothes and take digital tours of their factories.
 When Millennials talk about transparency, this is what they want.
 It displays their fair and ethical practices as well as underlining the fact that these products are made locally in a sustainable and authentic way.
 This is what sustainable luxury looks like.

 Patagonia’s Don’t Buy This Jacket campaign was an incredible statement, one a lot of other brands wouldn’t have had the guts to make.
 But it illustrated them as truly being a brand that places ethics above profits.
-Not only do they embrace causes, they build them into their brand values and connect with their consumers in ways other companies can only dream of.
+Not only do they embrace causes, but they also build them into their brand values and connect with their consumers in ways other companies can only dream of.